Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

 The preferred method to publish modules to template-specs is to leverage CARML ready [CI environment](./The%20CI%20environment), however there maybe specific requirements for which this option is not applicable.
 As an alternative, the same [Publish-ModuleToTemplateSpecsRG.ps1](https://github.com/Azure/ResourceModules/blob/main/utilities/pipelines/resourcePublish/Publish-ModuleToPrivateBicepRegistry.ps1) script leveraged by the publishing step of the CI environment pipeline can be executed locally.

 To publish a module by running the script:
- 1. Let's suppose your updated library location is `'D:\ResourcesModules'`, open a Powershell session on your machine
+ 1. Let's suppose your updated library location is `'D:\ResourcesModules'`, open a PowerShell session on your machine
  1. Navigate to `'D:\ResourcesModules\utilities\pipelines\resourcePublish'` location
  1. Load the script `'Publish-ModuleToTemplateSpecsRG.ps1'` executing: